 I think it’s fascinating that once you understand the rough framework of five elements theory it gives you a structure to better understand and make change in what you care about.
 I wanted to end here with a couple examples to show you how others have used the ancient Chinese theory of five elements to improve something they deeply care about.

 Five Element Theory PDF on Sustainability: Trying to make suggestions to improve the environment are difficult because several decisions or changes have to happen simultaneously to have an impact.
-In this five element theory pdf, two Swedish workers in the field of sustainability used this framework to identify five areas that needed to be acted upon at once to cause changes to the environment.
-Sustainability application.
+In this five element theory pdf, two Swedish workers in the field of sustainability used this framework to identify five areas that needed to be acted upon at once to cause changes to the environment (Broman, G. I., Robert, K.., 2017).

-Five Element Theory PDF on Psychology: This is kind of neat.
-Three Korean researchers used the this idea to frame out differences in personality with the hopes of creating a framework to understand a person’s emotions so that they can be helped counseled through difficult times.
-Psychology application.
+Five Element Theory on Psychology (ad): This is kind of neat.
+Three Korean researchers used the this idea to frame out differences in personality with the hopes of creating a framework to understand a person’s emotions so that they can be helped counseled through difficult times (Wu, et al., 2024).

 As always, tai chi is like a classroom where we learn something that benefits us.
 It is most powerful when we get to the level of seeing how what we learn from the tai chi form can positively influence our life.